Skip to content

 Path 1: Migrate to SAP Commerce Cloud

-Timeline: 3-6 months for a typical migration.
-We completed the Franke migration in 90 days — proof that speed is achievable when the approach is right.
+Timeline: 3 to 6 months for a typical migration.
+We completed the Franke migration in 90 days.

 Path 2: Go composable